Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll is now built for Minecraft 1.18.2 against the latest Spigot API
 * Pointed dripstone arrow recipe is now upside-down (thanks, EvanSki)
+* Gravestones do not replace any blocks other than air now

 ### Version 1.11